Spain national under-21 football team

 The Spain national under-21 football team is the national under-21 football team of Spain and is controlled by the Royal Spanish Football Federation.
-The team, nicknamed La Rojita (The Little Red [One]), competes in the biennial UEFA European Under-21 Championship.
+The team, nicknamed La Rojita (The Little Red), competes in the biennial UEFA European Under-21 Championship.

 Following the realignment of UEFA's youth competitions in 1976, the Spain under-21 team was formed.
 Spain has a strong record (competition winners five times and runners-up twice); having consecutively won the 2011 and 2013 Championships.
 They hold the joint record with Italy for the most wins of the competition.

 Since the under-21 competition rules insist that players must be 21 or under at the start of a two-year competition, technically it is an U-23 competition.
 For this reason, Spain's brief record in the preceding U-23 competitions is also shown, though in actuality, Spain played only three competitive U-23 matches.
 The first was in the "under-23 Challenge", which they lost, while the next two were in a two-team qualification "group" for the 1972 competition (facing the Soviet Union team, they lost 2–1 at home then drew 1–1 away and failed to qualify.
 Spain did not enter a team in the other two U-23 competitions, but have been ever present in under-21 competitions).

 Spain's youth development programs has been challenging the South American dominance in the FIFA U-17 World Championship and the FIFA U-20 World Cup.
 In fact, 20 of the Spanish 23-man squad that won the Euro 2008 came through the ranks of the youth teams; most of them had won titles at the youth level as well.